 Group: Manages the users that are members of a group.

-NSM Agents perform copying, moving, grooming, deleting, and vaulting through directives from the NSM Engine.
-For optimum performance, NSM Agents should be installed on all servers with storage managed by Novell Storage Manager.
+Agents perform copying, moving, grooming, deleting, and vaulting through directives from the Engine.
+For optimum performance, Agents should be installed on all servers with storage managed by Storage Manager.
+The Agent runs as a NT native service on Windows.